To discover the basic capabilities of ArcGIS Earth, you'll navigate the world, change the basemap, and add data. Lastly, you'll share what you found.

 The Add Data window opens.
 By default, the available data is filtered to show your content.
 To search Living Atlas layers, you'll broaden the search to include data from all available sources.

-- In the Add Data window, click My Content and choose Public.
+- In the Add Data window, click My Content and choose All.

 Next, you'll search for the layer you want.

-- In the search box, type World Ecological Land Units Map 2015 and press Enter.
+- In the search box, type World Ecological Land Units 2015 (GIS Day) and press Enter.

 The search returns several results.

-- Locate the World Ecological Land Units Map 2015 layer, point to its thumbnail image, and click the Merge button.
+- Locate the World Ecological Land Units 2015 (GIS Day) web map, point to its thumbnail image, and click the Merge button.

-If you don't see this layer in the search results, check with your organization's administrator to confirm that your account has access to subscriber content.
+If you don't see this web map in the search results, check with your organization's administrator to confirm that your account has access to subscriber content.

-The World Ecological Land Units layer is added to the map, and the map zooms out to a global extent.
+The World Ecological Land Units web map is added to the map, and the map zooms out to a global extent.

 - Close the Add Data window and click the Home button.

-- Pan and zoom around the world to explore the World Ecological Land Units layer.
+- Pan and zoom around the world to explore the World Ecological Land Units web map.
 Using the search box, explore some of the following locales: